Cloud seeding: History

 He was dismayed to find that the deep freezer was not cold enough to produce a "cloud" using breath air.
 He decided to move the process along by adding a chunk of dry ice just to lower the temperature of his experimental chamber.
 To his astonishment, as soon as he breathed into the deep freezer, he noted a bluish haze, followed by an eye-popping display of millions of microscopic ice crystals, reflecting the strong light rays from the lamp illuminating a cross-section of the chamber.
 He instantly realized that he had discovered a way to change super-cooled water into ice crystals.
 The experiment was easily replicated, and he explored the temperature gradient to establish the -40 C limit for liquid water.

-Within the month, Schaefer's colleague, the atmospheric scientist Dr. Bernard Vonnegut, was credited with discovering another method for "seeding" super-cooled cloud water.
+Within the month, Schaefer's colleague, the atmospheric scientist Bernard Vonnegut, was credited with discovering another method for "seeding" super-cooled cloud water.
 Vonnegut accomplished his discovery at the desk, looking up information in a basic chemistry text and then tinkering with silver and iodide chemicals to produce silver iodide.
 Together with Professor Henry Chessin, of SUNY Albany, a crystallographer, he co-authored a publication in Science and received a patent in 1975.
 Both methods were adopted for use in cloud seeding during 1946 while working for GE in the state of New York.

 Schaefer's method altered a cloud's heat budget; Vonnegut's altered formative crystal structure, an ingenious property related to a good match in lattice constant between the two types of crystal.
 (The crystallography of ice later played a role in Vonnegut's brother Kurt Vonnegut's novel Cat's Cradle).
 The first attempt to modify natural clouds in the field through "cloud seeding" began during a flight that began in upstate New York on 13 November 1946.
-Schaefer was able to cause snow to fall near Mount Greylock in western Massachusetts, after he dumped 6 lb of dry ice into the target cloud from a plane after a 60 mi easterly chase from the Schenectady County Airport.
+Schaefer was able to cause snow to fall near Mount Greylock in western Massachusetts after he dumped 6 lb of dry ice into the target cloud from a plane after a 60 mi easterly chase from the Schenectady County Airport.